-Icone Longboards introduced their new Icone Attacks longboard, a downhill and freeride deck, adapted to fit the needs of riders with smaller feet, which is also easy to stow when travelling thanks to its compact size.
+Icone Longboards introduced their new Icone Attacks longboard, a downhill and freeride deck, adapted to fit the needs of riders with smaller feet, which is also easy to stow when traveling thanks to its compact size.

 Mostly downhill decks are designed for bigger sized feet, the main reason for it is probably that men outnumber women in the sport of downhill skateboarding.
 Being a skater with smaller feet, I learned how to deal with wide boards over the years.
 But as my riding got better and faster, I wanted to know what it feels like to have a narrower shape under my feet.